ivanitlearning/AWS-Associate-Courses/README.md

 - Support EC2, ECS, EKS (k8s), Lambda, HTTPS, HTTP/2 and websockets.
 - ALB can use [Server Name Indication (SNI)](https://www.cloudflare.com/learning/ssl/what-is-sni/) for multiple SSL certs attached to that LB.
   - LB can direct individual domain names using SSL certs at different target groups.
+  - When multiple websites are hosted on one server and share a single IP address, and each website has its own SSL certificate, the server may not know which SSL certificate to show when a client device tries to securely connect to one of the websites.
+This is because the SSL/TLS handshake occurs before the client device indicates over HTTP which website it's connecting to.
+SNI solves this.
 - AWS does not suggest using Classic Load Balancer (CLB), these are legacy.
 All achievable with ALB.
   - This can only use one SSL certificate.
 - **Test note:** You can assign an Elastic IP address on a Network LB [but not](https://stackoverflow.com/a/55243777/7908040) (one per AZ) an Application LB.